 Unforgettable moments included: announcing “I think I’ve got malaria”, the dramatic tears – complete with running mascara – in the helicopter, and her general irritation at being slung in the jungle jail (“People who are murderers are treated better than this!”).

-What is without question the finest I’m a Celeb moment didn’t actually take place in the camp at all.
+What is without question one of the finest I’m a Celeb moments, but it didn’t actually take place in the camp at all.
 Instead, it happened on the outskirts, a bit of jungle banter between Ant and Dec taken to outrageous, hilarious extremes…

-2015 campmate Tony Hadley’s habit of referencing his stint on Celebrity MasterChef became a running gag between A+D, with a frustrated Ant eventually ‘banning’ all mention of the cooking competition series.
+2015 campmate Tony Hadley’s habit of referencing his stint on Celebrity MasterChef became a running gag between Ant and Dec, with a frustrated Ant eventually ‘banning’ all mention of the cooking competition series.

 In a laugh-out-loud sequence, though, Dec was able to ‘trick’ his co-host into uttering the words “Celebrity Master Chef” and then celebrated in hilariously over-the-top fashion, screaming with joy, high-five-ing the crew and even taking a victory lap across the jungle bridge, fireworks blazing.

 When former royal servant Paul Burrell was picked to take on Hell Holes, few could have expected just how traumatising the trial would be for him.
 While sticking his hand in to several holes in the wall, each with their own scary creatures on the other side, he looks like a man on the brink of certifiable insanity.

 The assortment of gasps, screams and whispers he produces are oddly mesmerising, particularly when paired with the ever-changing looks of sheer terror painted across his face.
 Not the most dignified trial in I’m A Celeb history, but hey, at least he did it and got those all-important stars for camp.
 A for effort, Paul.